 Please contact the department office at firstname.lastname@example.org if the answer to your question is not provided on this page.

 Special information for students interested in PHY 201/202 – A waitlist is being kept for both PHY 201 and PHY 202.
 If you are interested in taking either of these courses, you will need to wait until your registration day (which can be found in PAWS), at which point you can fill out the corresponding waitlist form linked below.
 Keep in mind that priority will be given to students who are seniors, and students who need either of these classes for their major requirements.
-Enrollment in these courses for students on the waitlists will not take place until after the end of the registration period in November/early December.
+Enrollment in these courses for students on the waitlists will not take place until after the end of registration in late November/early December.

 Principles of Physics II (PHY122) or General Physics II (PHY202) can be used to help prepare for the MCAT exam and to satisfy medical school & physical therapy graduate program requirements.
 PHY122 (algebra-based) can be taken following either PHY121 or PHY201.
 PHY202 should only be taken following PHY201.